How to Shine at an Interview

 - The first impression is very important, so be careful about your appearance and make sure you use appropriate language.

-- Always greet your interviewer by shaking hands and introducing yourself, eye contact as you do so.
+- Always greet your interviewer by shaking hands and introducing yourself by taking eye contact.

 - Be aware of your body language.